 1. Using robotics to work faster

-Robots have been used in industrial manufacturing for decades, but increasingly, they are also being adopted in warehouses, fulfilment centres, and distribution centres.
-The business needs created by rising labour costs and shortages—not to mention consumers’ expectations for always-in-stock products and fast delivery—are being met by advancements in robotics.
-Robotics can greatly speed up order fulfilment, freeing up human employees for less repetitive and more strategic tasks.
+Robots have been used in industrial manufacturing for decades, but increasingly, they are also being adopted in warehouses, fulfillment centers, and distribution centers.
+The business needs created by rising labor costs and shortages—not to mention consumers’ expectations for always-in-stock products and fast delivery—are being met by advancements in robotics.
+Robotics can greatly speed up order fulfillment, freeing up human employees for less repetitive and more strategic tasks.

 One supply chain innovation that is gaining popularity is the collaborative robot, or “cobot.”
 With the help of AI and machine learning, cobots have become sophisticated enough to pick and pack orders safely alongside their human counterparts, guiding them through tasks, lifting heavy objects, and fetching products from vast warehouse aisles.
 Cobots have been known to not only increase productivity, but to also save costs, reduce human error, and make workplaces safer.

 2. Making data-driven decisions using AI and advanced analytics

 Data science is playing a major role in advancing supply chain technology.
 At every point along a complex supply chain, there are a huge number of data points ripe for collection.
 If you have AI and advanced analytics in place, you will be in the best position to make sense of that data and use it to your advantage.

 AI and advanced analytics work behind the scenes to pore over big data using algorithms and predictive methods so supply chain users can make fast, data-driven decisions to boost profitability and get ahead of disruption.
 For example, these kinds of supply chain insights can help a business proactively scale their inventory in anticipation of a period of high demand or revise a shipping plan following a natural disaster.
 Many applications provide data visualization tools that boil AI-derived data down into easy-to-read graphs and charts, so employees spend less time on interpretation.